rrainey/tempo-insights/docs/tempo_insights_mvp_plan.md

 Do: workers/bluetoothScanner.ts loop with sleep interval env DISCOVERY_WINDOW=300 Done when: logs “scan cycle” on interval.

-- **Task 55: mcumgr presence check**
+- **Task 55: smpmgr presence check**
-Do: on startup, verify mcumgr in PATH; log error if missing Done when: prints version on success.
+Do: on startup, verify smpmgr in PATH; log error if missing Done when: prints version on success.

 - **Task 56: Scan API wrapper (stub)**